-- The IFC's mitigation hierarchy is adopted: The hierarchy aims to anticipate and avoid or where avoidance is not possible, minimise or mitigate, and, where residual impacts remain, compensate for/offset any risks and impacts to workers, affected communities and the environment. - Fit for purpose: REPP 2 investees will adopt a risk-based approach to ensure that E&S requirements and processes are commensurate with the level of risk and nature of their projects. - Gender equality: A gender-sensitive approach will be adopted as part of identifying social risks and impacts, which will link the corresponding gender risk management measures to activity-level gender action plans submitted by investees. - All investees must design and implement projects and programmes in a manner that will promote, protect and fulfil universal human rights as recognised by the UN, as well as respect workers' rights in line with the ILO Declaration on Fundamental Principles and Rights at Work, which prohibits forced, compulsory and child labour, including within the investee's supply chain. - The design and implementation of activities will be guided by the rights and responsibilities set forth in the UN Declaration on the Rights of Indigenous Peoples and the GCF Indigenous Peoples Policy. - REPP 2 has zero-tolerance of Sexual Exploitation, Sexual Abuse and Sexual Harassment (SEAH).
-To ensure this all REPP 2 investees will need to implement zero-tolerance SEAH policies and ensure required training and inclusive and a survivor-centered grievance mechanism.
+- Gender equality: A gender-sensitive approach will be adopted as part of identifying social risks and impacts, which will link the corresponding gender risk management measures to activity-level gender action plans submitted by investees. - All investees must design and implement projects and programmes in a manner that will promote, protect and fulfil universal human rights as recognised by the UN, as well as respect workers' rights in line with the ILO Declaration on Fundamental Principles and Rights at Work, which prohibits forced, compulsory and child labour, including within the investee's supply chain. - The design and implementation of activities will be guided by the rights and responsibilities set forth in the UN Declaration on the Rights of Indigenous Peoples and the GCF Indigenous Peoples Policy. - All funds managed by Camco have zero tolerance of Sexual Exploitation, Sexual Abuse and Sexual Harassment (SEAH).
+To ensure this, all fund investees will need to implement zero-tolerance SEAH policies and ensure required training and an inclusive and a survivor-centered grievance mechanism.

-1.6 Policy, Legal, and Institutional Framework
+1.6 Policy, Legal and Institutional Framework

-This chapter outlines the policy, legal, regulatory and institutional framework for environmental management, protection and assessment applicable to investments in REPP 2 target countries.
+The policy, legal, regulatory and institutional framework for environmental management, protection and assessment applies to all investments made in Camco-managed fund target countries.
+These investments must comply with the following sectors and associated permits and licenses in the host country: